 Is there Better Fish I Can Buy?

-Product eco-labels and seals help to identify which fish are farmed under sustainable conditions.
+Product eco-labels and seals help you identify which fish are farmed under sustainable conditions.
 Two common independent watchdog groups are the Marine Stewardship Council (MSC) and the Aquaculture Stewardship Council (ASC).

 MSC seeks to “contribute to the health of the world’s oceans by recognizing and rewarding sustainable fishing practices, influencing the choices people make when buying seafood and working with our partners to transform the seafood market to a sustainable basis.”